peele/plantuml-preview/README.md

   - multiple `@startuml`/`@enduml` within file
   - Combinations of both
 - Handling of `@startuml filename`
+- Use temporary directory option
+  - Configuration setting for initial value
+  - Checkbox control for each preview

 ## Configuration
 - `Bring To Front`: Bring preview to front when parent editor gains focus